binaryage/totalfinder-web/licensing.md

 ## Free licenses

-Check [this page](/free-licenses) to see if you can get a free license.
+Check out [this page](/free-licenses) to see if you can get a free license.

 ## Buying a license